 I took up the role of senior lecturer in August 2016, after taking on several Principal Lecturer and Leadership roles, and I now focus on my research and my teaching.
 I teach on the Shakespeare module, the Contemporary MA and Literature’s employability module.
 Julie also contributes to the University’s Postgraduate Certificate in Academic Practice.

-Prior to moving to a SL role, I had been in involved in many strategic developments at York St John University.
+Prior to moving to an SL role, I had been in involved in many strategic developments at York St John University.
 I have worked as Head of Department: Humanities, Deputy Dean in the Faculty of Arts (Student Experience) and Principal lecturer responsibility for quality in the School of Management, Community and Communication (now York Business School).
-As Principal Lecturer with a responsibility for the University’s Joint Honours programmes, I introduced new subject pairings and established a format for delivery which still underpins the Joint Honours awards today.
+As Principal Lecturer with responsibility for the University’s Joint Honours programmes, I introduced new subject pairings and established a format for delivery which still underpins the Joint Honours awards today.

 During my time as Head of Department, I oversaw the introduction of new programmes in Creative Writing, Geography, War Studies and American Studies.

 I am interested in Digital Learning and has developed Distance Learning modules for students who are studying abroad for a semester.

 I am completing my PhD at the Shakespeare Institute: University of Birmingham.
 The thesis focuses on Maria Aberg’s work for the Royal Shakespeare Company (2012-2018).
 My research is on Contemporary Shakespeare Performance and when I’m not teaching, I can usually be found in a theatre.
 I draw on my research to bring actors into the classroom and run trips to the theatre for the students.